apache/incubator-baremaps/examples/openstreetmap/README.md

 ```

 Why don't we see these function calls in the configuration?
-Baremaps wants you to focus on the content of the tiles, and relieves from the burden of writing complex queries.
+Baremaps wants you to focus on the content of the tiles, and relieves you from the burden of writing complex SQL queries.
-In fact, at runtime, Baremaps rewrites merges all the queries into a single optimized query that selects the data corresponding to a tile and transforms it into a vector tile.
+In fact, at runtime, Baremaps merges all the queries of the configuration file into a single optimized query that produces vector tile.

 In production, vector tiles are rarely served dynamically.
 Why is it so?
-First, a blob store is much cheaper than a relational database.
+First, a large blob store is much cheaper than a relational database to [operate](https://wiki.c2.com/?StorageIsCheap).
 Second, content delivery networks (CDNs) greatly improve web performances by caching static content close to the end user.
-Baremaps has been conceived with this emerging trend in mind.
+Baremaps has been conceived with these lasting trends in mind.
 The following command produces a local directory containing precomputed static tiles.
-These tiles can be served with apache, nginx, or caddy, but also copied in a blob store behind a content delivery network.
+These tiles can be served with Apache, Nginx, or Caddy, but also copied in a blob store behind a content delivery network, such as Cloudflare, Stackpath, or Fastly.

 ```
 baremaps export \